Studsministern/1DT305-Applied-IoT-Project/README.md

 My name is Eric Weidow, and this project is a part of the Applied IoT summer course at Linnaeus University (student credentials: ew223me), Sweden.
 My goal with this project is to monitor and indoor plant and send a notification when the plant needs to be watered.
 It will be used to remind to to water my plants, as I have always been bad at taking care of them.
 Additionally, it gives me a great amount of expericene with IoT, microcontrollers, sensors, Python, and much more!

 My implementation uses a Raspberry Pi Pico WH (henceforth called **RP2**) with two sensors to measure air temperature, air humidity, and the soil moisture for an indoor plant.
 The data is sent via Wi-Fi to [Adafruit IO](https://io.adafruit.com/) (AIO) using the MQTT protocol.
 The data is stored in the Adafruit IO account and displayed using a dashboard.
+A Adafruit IO Reactive Action is used to send a notification when the soil moisture is below a set threshold.

 **Approximate build time**: 3-4 hours